michael2012z/BitBible/markdown/KJV/files/Gen.md

 52. And it came to pass, that, when Abraham’s servant heard their words, he worshipped the Lord, bowing himself to the earth.

-53. And the servant brought forth jewels of silver, and jewels of gold, and raiment, and gave them to Rebekah: he gave also to her brother and to her mother precious things.jewels: Heb. vessels
+53. And the servant brought forth jewels of silver, and jewels of gold, and raiment, and gave them to Rebekah: he gave also to her brother and to her mother precious things.

 54. And they did eat and drink, he and the men that were with him, and tarried all night; and they rose up in the morning, and he said, Send me away unto my master.

-55. And her brother and her mother said, Let the damsel abide with us a few days, at the least ten; after that she shall go.a few…: or, a full year, or ten months
+55. And her brother and her mother said, Let the damsel abide with us a few days, at the least ten; after that she shall go.

 56. And he said unto them, Hinder me not, seeing the Lord hath prospered my way; send me away that I may go to my master.